Guide to CPF Nominations & How to Make One In Singapore

 Some people may wish to nominate an organisation such as a family business or even a charity or society if they wish for those organisations to receive their CPF monies.

-The organisation you wish to nominate has to be a separate legal entity which is capable in law of holding the CPF monies in its own name and not in the name of its members.
+The organisation you wish to nominate has to be a separate legal entity that is capable in law of holding the CPF monies in its own name and not in the name of its members.

 For example, such organisations would include societies registered under the Societies Act, companies registered under the Companies Act and limited liability partnerships recognised under the Limited Liability Partnerships Act.